dacort/faker-cli/README.md

 ## Templates

+The libary includes a couple templates that can be used to generate certain types of fake data easier.

+Today, the only templates that exist are for S3 Access and CloudFront logs.

 Want to generate 1 MILLION S3 Access logs in ~2 minutes?
 Now you can.
+(But I only show 10 below so as not to crash your terminal)

 ```bash
 fake -t s3access -n 10